 Value: Despite rarity, prices are low since

 so there is little demand.
-The most common brick, the #8 in light aqua, is
+The most common brick, a #8 in light aqua, is

 difficult to sell at any price.
 I have seen hundreds for sale (often in

-large lots), and would price them at about US$5.
-Rarer patterns and colors
+large lots), and would price them at about US$5 in quantity, more singly.

 Finis: Modern-style two-part fused glass